Guidance for e-commerce, marketing and SaaS directors, managers, analysts and specialists.

 Myth: Your design team has a handle on conversion-centered designs.

 Fact: Design is one component of functionality.
 In most cases, your designers are – by design, actually – looking at the big picture.
-They are not conversion experts.
+They are not conversion rate experts.

 God love a talented designer.
 We’d be lost without them.
 But making a site, page, ad, etc., look good and work well are, while related, not the same thing.
 Sometimes what makes perfect, it’s-in-all-the-books sense from a design standpoint simply does not yield results once it’s uploaded.
 Different customers shopping for different products and services online think and act differently.